What Is A Meditation Method?

 Methods can appear counterintuitive and often involve recognizing and challenging your existing beliefs and preconceived notions, which can be difficult at first – but that is the whole point, so that you can peel back the layers of conditioning and unlearn the habits, beliefs, and automatic patterns which are destructive.
 To overcome this difficulty, the methods should be tried experimentally, just as a scientist would tentatively accept a hypothesis and then perform the experiment to see what happens.

 In terms of the metaphor of the raft, try the method just as you would tentatively trust and try the raft to see if it can help you cross the river.
-In some cases you may even need to tweak the raft to get it to work for you.
 But once you have crossed over, the raft should not be carried with you.
-In other words, methods are not objectively true, but in a subjective sense, they can reveal truths to you that are profoundly meaningful, beautiful, eye-opening, and even life-changing.
+In other words, methods are not objectively true, but in a subjective sense, they can reveal truths to you that are profoundly meaningful, beautiful, eye-opening, and life-changing.
 The effects of meditation, when done properly and consistently, are not only intellectual and emotional, but existential.

 Different methods are different only in their paths.
 All methods lead to the same underlying meditative awareness.
 As you go deeper, the methods start to merge together, but on the surface they appear very different, even contradictory.
 It is rather like using a map to find your way home.
 The particular route you take depends on where you are starting from; no single route is absolutely right or wrong.
 As such, there is no fixed number of meditation methods.
 Although the destination is the same, the starting points are many, and constantly changing.

-Our deeper inner nature is peaceful, joyful, and radiant, but is blocked by unconsciousness and conditioned learning.
+Our deeper inner nature is peaceful, joyful, and radiant, but is blocked by unconsciousness and conditioning learning.
 Meditation, through various methods, helps uncover and unblock your original self.

 Methods aren’t meant to be just read and understood, but rather to be tried and implemented experimentally.
 This difference is similar to, for example, reading about how to ride a bicycle versus actually getting on the bike and pedaling.
 Unless and until you actually do it, you cannot really get it.
 It takes some courage, some trial and error, and some practice, but once you get the knack of it, the benefit is instantly evident.

-This collection of methods is just a small sample, and intentionally concise, meant not only as a reference guide but also to show the variety and kinds of methods possible.
-Indeed, these methods are meant to give you a solid foundation so that you can navigate and create your own unique individual journey of meditation.
+This collection of methods is a small sample, meant not only as a reference guide but also to show the variety and kinds of methods possible.
+These are examples to try, and the goal is to inspire and encourage rather than to instruct, so that you can navigate your own unique individual journey of meditation.